biocypher/open-targets/README.md

 (`literature/evidence`) and one for the full aggregated set (simply `evidence`).
 The adapter uses the full set, so make sure to download the correct one.
-The scripts directory contains a `parquet_download.sh` script that can be used to download the files (make sure to execute it in the correct folder).
+The scripts directory contains a `parquet_download.sh` script that can be used to download the files (make sure to execute it in the correct folder, `data/ot_files`).

 To transfer the columnar data to a knowledge graph, we use the adapter in `adapters/target_disease_evidence_adapter.py`, which is called from the script